getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 ### Managing Redash Groups with OKTA attribute statements

-Ops teams often find a need to manage group memberships via OKTA.
-Follow the below steps inoder to configure okta so that it passes RedashGroups attribute:
+Follow the below steps in order to configure Okta so that it passes the `RedashGroups` attribute:

 1. Goto your OKTA application inside control panel and add **RedashGroups** in SAML settings where you have previously added FirstName and LastName and then save your changes: